Guide to the J.B. Harper photograph album

 Arrangement: The collection is arranged by type.
 The photographs are arranged by size.

 Alternative formats: The collection includes a xerographic copy of the original photograph album.
 Copy negatives were made from select images in the collection.

-Digitized copies: Select photographs have been digitized and can be viewed on Alaska’s Digital Archives by searching for “J.B.
-Harper.”
+Digitized copies: Selected photographs have been digitized and can be viewed on Alaska’s Digital Archives.
 For information about obtaining digital copies, please contact Archives and Special Collections.

 Rights note: Archives does not hold copyright to materials in this collection.

 Preferred citation: J.B.
 Harper photograph album, Archives and Special Collections, Consortium Library, University of Alaska Anchorage.

 Acquisition note: The collection was purchased via eBay in 2002.

 Processing information: The photo album was dismantled, photographs rearranged by size, and the collection described by Jeffrey Sinnott in 2002.
 The guide to the collection was converted to current standard by Veronica Denison in 2015.